-In Spring 2020, while working on an internship with UNTOLD, a student at Middle Tennessee State University presented “The Campus Diaries” as a division of the UNTOLD project as a mental health awareness campaign within a campus community and designed for the purpose of resonating with any student who has faced a challenge, crisis, or difficult patch through the college years.
+In Spring 2020, while working on an internship with UNTOLD, a student at Middle Tennessee State University presented “UNTOLD: The Campus Diaries” as a mental health awareness campaign within a campus community designed for the purpose of resonating with any student who has faced a challenge, crisis, or difficult patch through the college years.
 The result?
 Even with the challenges of COVID-19 and the national campus shut-down, students began submitting their powerful and moving stories of their mental health challenges adjusting to campus life as well as posting their celebrations, achievements and opportunities for their future.
 The powerful online blog also showcases the need for more mental health awareness on university campuses.

 FOR MORE INFORMATION ON BRINGING UNTOLD: THE CAMPUS DIARIES TO YOUR COLLEGE/UNIVERSITY, PLEASE CONTACT: